Discrepancy-Based Active Learning for Domain Adaptation: Introduction

-In this work, we propose to address the issue of active learning for general loss functions under domain shift through a distribution matching approach based on discrepancy minimization \cite{Mansour2009DATheory}.
-In Section \ref{main}, we derive theoretical results by adopting a localized discrepancy distance \cite{Zhang2020LocalizedDiscrepancy} between the labeled and unlabeled empirical distributions.
+In this work, we propose to address the issue of active learning for general loss functions under domain shift through a distribution matching approach based on discrepancy minimization \citep{Mansour2009DATheory}.
+In Section \ref{main}, we derive theoretical results by adopting a localized discrepancy distance \citep{Zhang2020LocalizedDiscrepancy} between the labeled and unlabeled empirical distributions.
 This localized discrepancy is defined as the plain discrepancy considered on a hypothesis space restricted to hypotheses close to the labeling function on the labeled data set.
-Based on this distance and assuming that functions are Lipschitz, we provide two generalization bounds of the target risk involving empirical quantities (Theorem \ref{generalization-bounds} and \ref{second-criterion}).
-Inspired by these bounds on the generalization error, we build in Section \ref{algorithm} two practical query algorithms: one is a K-medoids algorithm and the other is based on a greedy optimization using pseudo-labels.
-We also propose accelerated versions of these algorithms to offer better scalability.
-In Section \ref{related}, we present the related works and analytically show that our proposed approach displays tighter theoretical control of the target risk than the one provided by other active learning methods.
+This distance has the benefit to focus only on relevant candidates for approximating the labeling function and thus provides tighter bound of the target risk under some given assumptions \citep{Zhang2020LocalizedDiscrepancy}.
+Based on this distance, we provide a generalization bound of the target risk involving pairwise distances between sample points (Theorem \ref{generalization-bounds}).
+Inspired by this generalization error bound, we propose in Section \ref{algorithm} an accelerated K-medoids query algorithm which scales to large data set.
+In Section \ref{related}, we present the related works and analytically show that our proposed approach displays tighter theoretical control of the target risk than the one provided by recent active learning methods.
 We finally present in Section \ref{expe} the benefit of the proposed approach on several empirical regression and classification active learning problems in the context of domain adaptation.